 dosing

-OPZELURA is appropriate for adult and pediatric patients 12 and older with mild to moderate AD, especially those who suffer with persistent AD, uncontrolled itch, including sensitive skin areas, and those reluctant toward systemics.
-OPZELURA is not an injectable or systemic—it’s an elegant, non-greasy, steroid-free cream that targets the source of itch and inflammation through JAK inhibition.1
+OPZELURA is appropriate for adult and pediatric patients 2 years and older with mild to moderate AD, especially those who suffer with persistent AD, including sensitive skin areas, and those reluctant toward systemics.
+OPZELURA is not an injectable or systemic—it’s an elegant, non-greasy, steroid-free cream that targets the source of inflammation through JAK inhibition.1

 AD, atopic dermatitis; JAK, Janus kinase.